Meet the Leadership

 Please use our secure online form to contact the committee members.

 Delegates are responsible for providing two-way communication between the Vestry and the Diocese/Deanery.
-Delegates are elected by the congregation at the Annual Meeting.
+Delegates are elected by the congregation at the Annual Meeting and serve alternating 2 year terms.

 The Endowment Board of Trustees is responsible for the oversight and management of a portfolio of assets known as the endowment.
 The board of trustees manages the funds in the best interest of the parish.
 The board works with our asset management company (The Episcopal Church Foundation) to determine the best investment of the endowment assets across a range of investments.
 The board provides reports and recommendations to the vestry who has fiduciary responsibility for making all of the endowment’s investment decisions.
 The current board consists of: